stolniceanuiustin/stolniceanuiustin/README.md

 ## Hi there, I'm Iustin! 👋
 I am a Computer Science and Engineering student at Tehnical Univeristy of Cluj-Napoca, passionate about low-level programming.

-Languages: C, C++, Java
+Languages: C, C++, Java, VHDL
-Tools: Git, GitHub, VSCode, IntelliJ Idea, Arduino IDE, Meson
+Tools: Git, GitHub, VSCode, IntelliJ Idea, Arduino IDE, Meson, Xillinx Vivado

 Projects:
 - [**CHIP-8 Emulator**](https://github.com/stolniceanuiustin/CHIP8-emulator) - A CHIP-8 emulator written in C with SDL2 for graphics.
-- [**6502 Emulator**](https://github.com/stolniceanuiustin/NESEmulatorCPP) - Work-in-progress 6502 CPU emulator written in C++.
+- [**NES-Emualtorr**](https://github.com/stolniceanuiustin/NESEmulatorCPP) - Work-in-progress NES Emulator emulator written in C++.
+SDL2 is used for graphics.
 <!--
 **stolniceanuiustin/stolniceanuiustin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.